-In 2015, the Board made limited amendments to the Standard after a comprehensive review.
+In 2015, the IASB made limited amendments to the Standard after a comprehensive review.
 The amendments are effective for annual periods beginning on or after 1 January 2017.
 We do not expect these amendments to have a significant effect on a micro-sized entity's financial reporting practices and financial statements.

 We are currently assessing the benefits of an electronic solution to updating the micros-sized entities guide for the 2015 amendments.

 The Guidance is free to download for private, non-commercial use.
 You need to be a registered user of the site to access the IFRS for SMEs Accounting Standard; the registration is free of charge.
 If you're an IFRS Digital subscriber you will be able to use the annotation and taxonomy layers within the HTML to provide greater context, as well as view the bases for conclusions and illustrative examples.